Zambullidor Chico

 Least Grebe

-Appearance: The Least Grebe is among the smallest grebes, measuring 12-14 inches (30-36 cm).
+Appearance: The Least Grebe is among the smallest grebes, measuring 12-14 in (30-36 cm).
 Features a large, rounded head with a darker color and a yellow-orange patch during breeding.
 Short, pointed bill in pale bluish-gray.
 Compact with a short neck.
 Positioned far back for effective swimming.

-Habitat: The Least Grebe is typically found in freshwater habitats such as lakes, ponds, slow-moving rivers, and marshes.
+Habitat: The Least Grebe is found in freshwater habitats such as lakes, ponds, slow-moving rivers, and marshes.
 They prefer areas with abundant aquatic vegetation for cover and nesting.

-Behavior: Least Grebes are skilled divers and swimmers, feeding primarily on small fish, insects, and aquatic invertebrates.
+Behavior: Least Grebes are skilled divers and swimmers, feeding on small fish, insects, and aquatic invertebrates.
 They are often seen diving underwater to catch their prey.
-These grebes are generally solitary or found in small groups.
+These grebes are solitary or found in small groups.

-Breeding: Breeding season for Least Grebes can vary depending on the region, but it typically occurs during the wet season when water levels are higher.
+Breeding: Breeding season for Least Grebes can vary depending on the region, but it occurs during the wet season when water levels are higher.
 They construct floating nests made of plant material anchored to vegetation in shallow water.
 Both parents take part in incubating the eggs and caring for the young.

 Distribution